Mississauga City Centre: M City

 M City is a landmark 8 tower mega-project located on the southwest quadrant of Confederation and Burnhamthorpe.
-The first two towers are complete as of 2024 and stand at a height of just under 200 m (656 ft) each, with the third tower, M3, under construction.
-Upon completion, M3 will be the tallest building in Mississauga at nearly 260 m (853 ft) or 81 stories.
+The first two towers are complete as of 2024 and stand at a height of just under 200m (656ft) each, with the third tower, M3, under construction.
+Upon completion, M3 will be the tallest building in Mississauga at nearly 260m (853ft) or 81 stories.
 Additionally, it will be the tallest building in Canada outside Toronto.
-M4, standing at 216 m (708 ft) will be the city's most technologically advanced residential building, having won several awards for excellence in design and technology.
-M5 is the development's shortest building, standing only at 123 m (403.5 ft) or 36 stories.
+M4, standing at 216m (708ft) will be the city's most technologically advanced residential building, having won several awards for excellence in design and technology.
+M5 is the development's shortest building, standing only at 123m (403.5ft) or 36 stories.
 The remaining three towers form "The Three Sisters", a trio of matching towers, standing at 194, 175, and 159 m (439.5, 574, and 126 ft) respectively.
 This development aims to redefine the city's skyline, and define Mississauga's downtown core as the gold standard in modern urban development.